yangKJ/KJNetworkPlugin/README_EN.md

 > + [**中文文档**](https://github.com/yangKJ/KJNetworkPlugin/blob/master/README.md)

 ### Network Plugin, support batch and chain operation
-- Friends who are familiar with swift should know an excellent three-party library [Moya](https://github.com/Moya/Moya), the plug-in version of the network request is really fragrant, so I use the idea to make a pure oc version of the plug-in Network request library.
+- Friends who are familiar with swift should know an excellent three party library [Moya](https://github.com/Moya/Moya), the plugin version of the network request is really fragrant, so I use the idea to make a pure oc version of the plugin Network request library.
-- Friends who are familiar with oc should know an excellent three-party library [YTKNetwork](https://github.com/yuantiku/YTKNetwork), object-based protocol version network request, and then his batch network request and chain network The request is also super fragrant.
+- Friends who are familiar with oc should know an excellent three party library [YTKNetwork](https://github.com/yuantiku/YTKNetwork), object based protocol version network request, and then his batch network request and chain network The request is also super fragrant.
-- Combining some of the advantages of the two, make a pure OC version of the batch and chain plug-in version of the network request library.
+- Combining some of the advantages of the two, make a pure OC version of the batch and chain plugin version of the network request library.

 ### Function list
-<font color=red>The plug-in version of the network request can be more convenient and quick to customize the exclusive network request, and supports batch operation and chain operation.</font>
+<font color=red>The plugin version of the network request can be more convenient and quick to customize the exclusive network request, and supports batch operation and chain operation.</font>

-- Support basic network requests, download and upload files
+- Support basic network requests, download and upload files.
 - Support configuration of general request and path, general parameters, etc.
-- Support batch operation
+- Support batch operation.
-- Support chain network request
+- Support chain network request.
-- Support setting loading animation plugin
+- Support setting loading animation plugin.
-- Support analysis result plugin
+- Support analysis result plugin.
-- Support web cache plugin
+- Support web cache plugin.
-- Support configuration of self-built certificate plugin
+- Support configuration of self built certificate plugin.
-- Support to modify the request body and get the response result plugin
+- Support to modify the request body and get the response result plugin.
-- Support network log packet capture plugin
+- Support network log packet capture plugin.
-- Support refresh to load more plugins
+- Support refresh to load more plugins.
-- Support error code parsing plugin
+- Support error code parsing plugin.
-- Support error and empty data UI display plugin
+- Support error and empty data UI display plugin.
-- Support display indicator plugin
+- Support display indicator plugin.
-- Support failed error prompt plugin
+- Support failed error prompt plugin.
-- Support request parameter set secret key plugin
+- Support request parameter set secret key plugin.
-- Support network data unzip and parameter zip plugin
+- Support network data unzip and parameter zip plugin.

 ### Network
 <details open><summary><font size=2>**KJBaseNetworking**: network request base class, based on AFNetworking package use</font></summary>